-The component group Culture and the Arts (H408/21) at Dixons 6A will focus on Greek Theatre, including study of the development, staging and impact of both tragedy and comedy.
-Trips to watch performances of the Greek plays will undertaken where possible.
+The component group Culture and the Arts (H408/21) at D6A will focus on Greek Theatre, including study of the development, staging and impact of both tragedy and comedy.
+Each year we compliment the study of this module with trips to watch performances of the Greek plays.